 The goal of this project is to further Nordic understanding of the potential for Level 3 PSA to determine the influences and impacts of off-site consequences, the effectiveness of off-site emergency response, and the potential contributions of improved upstream Level 1 and Level 2 PSAs.

-This report summarizes the developments from the three years of work, but focuses on the developments during calendar year, 2015.
-The two primary activities over the third year of the project were the continuation of the pilot studies and the development of a guidance document.
-Complete discussion on each of the tasks, are attached as appendices to the report.
-During the project, targeted discussions between consultancies, utilities, regulators, and insurance companies on the subject of Level 3 PSA have taken place.
-In the first years of the project the working group focused on participation in ongoing international activities, the development of an international industrial survey, and a study of appropriate risk metrics.
-During 2014 and 2015 two pilot studies.
-The main objective of the pilot studies was to gain practical experience that, together with insights from the other tasks included in the project, could be transferred to recommendations into a final guidance document directed to satisfy the needs for the Nordic nuclear power industry.
+This report summarizes the developments from four years of work, but focuses on the finalization of a Nordic Level 3 PSA Guidance Document which has been worked upon mainly during calendar years 2015 and 2016.
+Other activities that has been conducted, and provided valuable input to the Guidance Document, are an Industrial Survey, a study of potential Risk Metrics, a summary of Regulations & Standards, and two Pilot Studies (one Swedish and one Finnish).
+The main objective of the pilot studies was to gain practical experience that, together with insights from the other tasks included in the project, could be transferred to recommendations into a final guidance document.

-During 2015, the pilot projects were completed and the guidance document was completed along with the project stake holders.
-The working group will remain engaged in international activities surrounding Level 3 PSA, the development of the IAEA Level 3 PSA TECDOC and the ANS/ASME Level 3 PSA Standard through the 2016 continuation of the project.
+During the project, targeted discussions between consultancies, utilities, regulators, and insurance companies on the subject of Level 3 PSA have taken place and at the end of each years working period a seminar has been arranged.
+The working group has also been engaged in international activities surrounding Level 3 PSA, i.e. the development of the IAEA Level 3 PSA TECDOC and the ANS/ASME Level 3 PSA Standard through the 2016 continuation of the project.

-All project reports are provided as attachments to this report.
+All project reports are provided as appendices to this final report.